-- (i) 1 to 2 : low to moderate little or no oedema acceptable - (ii) 2 to 3: moderate to high oedema apparent unacceptable - (iii) 3 to 4: high to extreme oedema obvious unacceptable - (e) Using a device or product to artificially create or enhance the udder crease. - (f) Administering an injected or applied anaesthetic to alter the carriage of the tail or other body parts. - (g) Surgically or unethically inserting any matter or foreign substance under the skin or into any body cavity to change the natural contour or appearance of the animal's body.
-This includes the administration of fluids by stomach tube or other similar device unless performed under the direct supervision of the show veterinarian for medical treatment. - (h) Manipulation of the teat by surgically or unethically inserting or applying any object, foreign substance, liquid or glue to alter its normal direction such as to unnaturally hold plumb or to alter its length (i.e. teat setting).
-Exhibitors have only one opportunity per show to check-in ringside and the animal will not be allowed in the ring for the duration of the show. - (i) Use of the following drugs is NOT permitted under any circumstances before or during a show includes, but is not limited to: - (i) Any drug not registered for use on cattle in Australia - (ii) Anabolic steroids - (iii) Growth or milk promoting hormones other than those in 3.1.e (ii) A. - (iv) Diuretics and sedatives other than those in 3.1.e (ii) A. - (v) Amphetamines - (vi) Prescribed drugs without a veterinarians label attached - (vii) Prescribed drugs with a veterinarians label attached but used outside the normal time frame allowed for the use of that drug or drugs not used in accordance with the label instructions - (viii) Drugs used from an unmarked bottle, tube or container - (ix) Any drug that is illicit or illegal in Australia - (ii) Major violations regulated by the COE complaints procedure are as follows: - (a) Mistreatment of an animal while in the show ring, show ring approaches, shed or stalls or while the animal remains within the perimeter of the show and event grounds. - (b) Criticising or interfering with the judge, show management or other exhibitors while in the Show ring or other conduct detrimental to the breed or the show. - (c) Challenging, threatening, criticising or interfering with a SEC member or volunteer appointed by show management to monitor the animals on exhibit on the show grounds. - (d) Misrepresenting the age or lineage/breed for the class in which it is entered.
+- (i) 1 to 2 : low to moderate little or no oedema acceptable - (ii) 2 to 3: moderate to high oedema apparent unacceptable - (iii) 3 to 4: high to extreme oedema obvious unacceptable

-- (e) Failing to provide proper/accurate animal identification when asked by show ethics personnel or Show Management. - (f) Tampering with another exhibitor's animal.
+- (e) Using a device or product to artificially create or enhance the udder crease. - (f) Administering an injected or applied anaesthetic to alter the carriage of the tail or other body parts. - (g) Surgically or unethically inserting any matter or foreign substance under the skin or into any body cavity to change the natural contour or appearance of the animal's body.
+This includes the administration of fluids on day of show by stomach tube or other similar device unless performed under the direct supervision or advice of the show veterinarian or your normal veterinarian practitioner for medical treatment. - (h) Manipulation of the teat by surgically or unethically inserting any object or foreign substance to alter its normal direction such as to unnaturally hold plumb or to alter its length Exhibitors have only one opportunity per show to check-in ringside and the animal will not be allowed in the ring for the duration of the show. - (i) Use of the following drugs is NOT permitted under any circumstances before or during a show includes, but is not limited to: - (i) Any drug not registered for use on cattle in Australia - (ii) Anabolic steroids - (iii) Growth or milk promoting hormones other than those in 3.1.e (ii) A. - (iv) Diuretics and sedatives other than those in 3.1.e (ii) A. - (v) Amphetamines - (vi) Prescribed drugs without a veterinarians label attached - (vii) Prescribed drugs with a veterinarians label attached but used outside the normal time frame allowed for the use of that drug or drugs not used in accordance with the label instructions - (viii) Drugs used from an unmarked bottle, tube or container - (ix) Any drug that is illicit or illegal in Australia - (ii) Major violations regulated by the COE complaints procedure are as follows: - (a) Mistreatment of an animal including the noncompliant or unacceptable use of a device used to control an animal (i.e. halter, leash, nose pliers or wire) while in the show ring, show ring approaches, shed or stalls or while the animal remains within the perimeter of the show and event grounds. - (b) Criticising or interfering with the judge, show management or other exhibitors while in the Show ring or other conduct detrimental to the breed or the show. - (c) Challenging, threatening, criticising or interfering with a SEC member or volunteer appointed by show management to monitor the animals on exhibit on the show grounds. - (d) Misrepresenting the age or lineage/breed for the class in which it is entered. - (e) Failing to provide proper/accurate animal identification when asked by show ethics personnel or Show Management. - (f) Tampering with another exhibitor's animal.